TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-sdk-java.md

 ## **Introduction to Azure Cosmos DB Java SDK**

-Please refer to below documents for complete reference for using Java SDK with Azure Cosmos DB.
+Please refer to below documents for complete a reference for using Java SDK with Azure Cosmos DB.

 ## **Recommended documents**
 * [Azure Cosmos DB: Create a document database using Java and the Azure portal](https://docs.microsoft.com/azure/cosmos-db/create-sql-api-java)
 * [Azure Cosmos DB: Build a MongoDB API console app with Java and the Azure portal](https://docs.microsoft.com/azure/cosmos-db/create-mongodb-java)
 * [Azure Cosmos DB: Create a graph database using Java and the Azure portal](https://docs.microsoft.com/azure/cosmos-db/create-graph-java)